 After you are released from the hospital, you need to get your homeroom fumigated (sterilised) before shifting.
 Discuss with the coordinators; they will help you to get this done.

 You will be on medicines that suppress your immunity so that your body does not reject the new liver which it treats as a foreign organ.
 You will have to regularly get the required blood tests done and visit the post-transplant clinic at the hospital, as suggested.
+Don’t skip the tests and clinic visits as this may cause problems with your recovery.

 The LTX is a fairly complex operation.
 However, the success rate at RIMC is very high and there is a very good chance that you will live a long and healthy life after you have recovered from your LTX operation.